HHallb/pyPFC/README.md

 6. [K.H.
 Blixt and H. Hallberg, **Grain boundary and particle interaction: Enveloping and pass-through mechanisms studied by 3D phase field crystal simulations**, *Materials & Design*, 220:110845, 2022](https://doi.org/10.1016/j.matdes.2022.110845)
 7. [K.H.
 Blixt and H. Hallberg, **Grain boundary stiffness based on phase field crystal simulations**, *Materials Letters*, 318:132178, 2022](https://doi.org/10.1016/j.matlet.2022.132178)
 8. [K.H.
 Blixt and H. Hallberg, **Evaluation of grain boundary energy, structure and stiffness from phase field crystal simulations**, *Modelling and Simulation in Materials Science and Engineering*, 30(1):014002, 2022](https://doi.org/10.1088/1361-651X/ac3ca1)

-## Troubleshooting
-1. If a solid crystal phase fails to stabilize or appears to "melt" away, it is most likely due to `domain_size` not being set correctly to accommodate the current lattice peridicity.
-2. If interpolated density maxima ("atoms") obtained by `interpolate_density_maxima` appear to not coincide with the density field maxima, it is likely related to either insufficient grid resolution or too low interpolation order.
-The former issue is mitigated by reducing the values in `ddiv` and, in the latter case, `density_interp_order` should be increased.
-Usually `density_interp_order=2` is fine and increasing the number will also increase the time to perform the interpolation.